 Timothy claims that the real reason many of the artists give up is that they haven’t put in enough consistent effort to change their current challenges into solutions on autopilot.

-In order to be able to write easily you should first let go of big goals like “I have to write 50 songs by the end of the year”.
+If you want to be able to write easily, you should first let go of big goals like “I have to write 50 songs by the end of the year”.

 Instead, set a goal that is simple enough that it would be ridiculous to not be able to accomplish it every day.

 The key here is every day.

 Brian Wilson was once asked if music is work or play.
 He replied: